-The City has a Regional Housing Needs Assessment (RHNA) allocation of 11,760 housing units to meet its portion of the projected regional housing needs (Table 1).
+The City has a Regional Housing Needs Assessment (RHNA) allocation of 11,760 housing units to meet its portion of the projected regional housing needs (see Table 1 below).
 The City is not required to construct housing to meet its RHNA obligation; however, the City is required to have in place the land use provisions (i.e. zoning and other regulatory frameworks) and programs to facilitate housing.